Matt Smith: 2010–2013: Doctor Who and wider recognition

 The Doctor is a very special part, and it takes a very special actor to play him.
 You need to be old and young at the same time, a boffin and an action hero, a cheeky schoolboy and the wise old man of the universe.
 As soon as Matt walked through the door, and blew us away with a bold and brand new take on the Time Lord, we knew we had our man.

 — Executive producer Steven Moffat on Smith's casting.

 Smith was revealed as the Eleventh Doctor in the British science-fiction television series Doctor Who in January 2009 to follow David Tennant, who announced his departure in October 2008.
 Smith was a relatively unknown actor compared to the actors then speculated about possibly taking on the role, who included Paterson Joseph, David Morrissey, Sean Pertwee, James Nesbitt, Russell Tovey, Catherine Zeta-Jones, Chiwetel Ejiofor, Robert Carlyle, and Billie Piper.
 Smith was first named as a possible successor less than a day before he was announced as the Eleventh Doctor, on the edition of 3 January 2009 of BBC Breakfast, among the names speculated about.
 His obscurity prompted the news headline "Doctor Who?", a riff on the show's title.

+Prior to auditioning for the role, Smith had never seen Doctor Who.
 Smith was one of the earliest actors to audition for the role, performing on the first day.
 The production team, consisting of incoming producer Steven Moffat and BBC Wales Head of Drama and executive producer Piers Wenger, immediately singled him out based on his performance.
 Smith additionally auditioned for the role of John Watson in the Moffat-created Sherlock, undergoing auditions at the same time; he was unsuccessful, as Moffat believed his eccentric acting style was closer to Holmes, a role that had already been given to Benedict Cumberbatch.
 At 26 years old, Smith was three years younger than Peter Davison was at the time of his casting as the Doctor in 1981, making him the youngest Doctor and the youngest actor to be suggested for the role.
 After three weeks of auditions, Moffat and Wenger agreed that it had "always been Matt" and approached him to accept the role.